Updated March 20, 2023

 - The XGBoost algorithm uses the gradient boosting decision tree algorithm.

-In this XGBoost Algorithm, we have learned about the XGBoost algorithm that is used for machine learning.
+In this, we saw about the XGBoost algorithm that is used for machine learning.
 Then we saw the working of this algorithm, its main features and why it is a perfect choice for implementing gradient boosting decision trees.

 This has been a guide to XGBoost Algorithm.
-Here we discuss its Concept, Features, Use for machine learning, Working of an algorithm in XGBoost.
+Here we discuss the basic concept, features, and working of an algorithm in XGBoost.
 You may also look at the following articles to learn more –